Use Cases

 Resolve Intermitent Connectivity Issues

-IoT systems used by cars, scooters, vessels, and various other devices connected via cellular networks often encounter intermittent connectivity, resulting in frequent connection losses.
-During these disruptions, critical data is at risk of being lost, particularly because MQTTlacks native caching capabilities.
+IoT systems used by cars, scooters, vessels, medical devices, drones, robots, and other devices connected via cellular networks often encounter intermittent connectivity, resulting in a loss of connection.
+During these disruptions, critical data is at risk of being lost, mainly because MQTT lacks native caching capabilities.
 When a TCP/IP session is broken, messages sent with the Fire and Forget quality of service (QoS 0) are irretrievably lost.
-To mitigate these risks, developers typically employ lightweight databases like InfluxDB or TimescaleDB on edge devices, which can store data temporarily until the connection is restored.
-This approach requires additional development effort and introduces new challenges.
+While this is acceptable in some industries, it can be a significant issue in others.

 Deploy AI Features at the Edge